israelali1424/Prettier-Linting-Husky-Setup-Guide/README.md

 # Prettier-Linting-Husky-Setup-Guide

-This readme File will be a step-by-step setup guide for ESLint with Pettier and Husky for Typescript React
+This readme File will be a step-by-step setup guide for ESLint with Pettier and Husky for Typescript React Before Every Commit run the below command
+To run linitng and check for errors
+`
+npm run lint
+`
+If there are any errors most can be fixed automatically by running ` npm run lint:fix
+`
+In this tutorial Prettier will be ran automatically on when changes to a file is saved.
+But if you would like to run Prettier in the Cli use the command below
+Be aware that this command is not one size fits all and you might need to change the path of the files Prettier is writing to depending on the file structure of your project

+`
+prettier --write "./src/*.{ts,tsx,js,jsx}
+`
 # Step 1 Setting Up ESLint

-1. Open the terminal in vscode and cd into the folder of your react-app `cd my-app`
+1. Open the terminal in vscode and cd into the folder of your react-app Example below `cd my-app`
 2. Enter the below command in ther termianal to initalize eslint `npm init @eslint/config`